 C-sections or failures to perform C-sections, and birth injury lawsuits,

-and families across Philadelphia and the state of Pennsylvania.
+families across Philadelphia and the state of Pennsylvania.